 For example, you might find confidence where you least expect it to exist, while you find it completely missing in places where by all means and intents it should.

 Let’s break down what that means using concrete illustrations:

 1. Simply because someone has something going for them (lots of friends, pots of cash, or the body of a Greek god/goddess) does not necessarily mean that person feels completely secure and confident in their situation.

 You may have come across millionaires who lack confidence, gorgeous-looking human beings who are insecure and celebrities and stars who lack confidence in their own status.

 This highlights a curious fact about confidence, which is the fact that it is not rooted in any external factors.
-Rather, our confidence is rooted in the perception we have of ourselves independent of external factors.
+Rather, building confidence is the perception we have of ourselves independent of external factors.

 2. So now that we know for a fact that your external situation does not necessarily reflect on your internal disposition or confidence, we can conclude that improving on those external conditions will not necessarily build your confidence.

 What do we mean by this?
-If you’re rich and good-looking yet lack confidence, getting richer or better-looking would not necessarily change your confidence situation.
+If you’re rich and good-looking yet lack confidence, getting richer or better-looking would not necessarily build your confidence.

 You might have experienced this personally in your own life even.
 For example, getting a date with that dream girl will not make you feel worthy of love.

 You might get that temporary validation, but that will not change the deep-seated beliefs that make you see yourself as insignificant.